ajchaudhari/WRIST-segmentation/README.md

 If the bone volume is outside the range, the method adjusts the parameters to correct for non-convergence.

+Select a value of 1 for the parameter to ignore and skip the convergence checks.

 > How do I turn off the convergence checks?

 Simply set the anatomical parameter to a value of 1 to skip any checks on convergence.

 > The segmentation is leaking into the background!
 What do I do?

 First, attempt a new sigmoid threshold parameter.
 An easy way of selecting an appropriate value is to use the "Show Filtered Image" checkmark.
 See the animation below for an example of this.
-The image being shown is a preview of the edge potential map (without the anisotopic diffusion pre-processing to speed up this estimation).
+The image being shown is a preview of the edge potential map (without the anisotopic diffusion pre-processing to speed up this preview).

+Options for further improvement:

-Adjust the Sigmoid Threshold slider until you see the edges of the bones being outlined as clear as possible.
+1. Adjust the Sigmoid Threshold slider until you see the edges of the bones being outlined as clear as possible.

-Next, try decreasing the anisotropic diffusion iterations.
+2. Decrease the anisotropic diffusion iterations.
 Sometimes it can cause the edge of the bone to be blurred out in the image.

-Alternatively, try decreasing the propagation scale parameter.
+3. Decrease the propagation scale parameter.
 This is the expansion force on the level set, and adjusting this will often solve the leakage issue.
+4. Decrease the initial maximum iterations.
+5. Try moving the initial seed location to a non-noisy part of the bone.

 <p>
     <img src="Documentation/Sigmoid_Threshold.gif" alt>